 Ask the ILO to promote technical cooperation in the implementation of international standards on occupational health and safety, with the objective of preventing future waves of the COVID-19 pandemic.

-Coordinate support of businesses to ensure the integrity of regional and global supply chains.
+Ensure the integrity and continued facilitation of regional and global supply chains.

-Collaborate and coordinate the efficient mobility of workers and flow of skills to where they are most needed to stimulate a swift recovery, including trans-border flows.
+Coordinate national and regional frameworks and operational mechanisms to facilitate the efficient mobility of workers and flow of skills to where they are most needed to stimulate a swift recovery, including trans-border flows.

 Policy Action 1.2: Strengthen inclusiveness, dynamism and diversity of formal labor markets